The book of Ruth in the Bible tells the story of a young Moabite woman who followed her mother-in-law Naomi to Bethlehem.

 What does it take to be a woman of faith?
 What is the most important trait we need to be used by God?
 How do we acquire that trait?

-In today’s episode of All God’s Women we look at Ruth, a simple woman from a pagan country and yet she’s honored with the distinction of having a book of the Bible named after her and being a part of the lineage of Christ.
+Ruth was a simple woman from a pagan country and yet she’s honored with the distinction of having a book of the Bible named after her and being a part of the lineage of Christ.
 So what was it that God saw in Ruth that set her apart from other women?

 In the All God’s Women Bible study group I asked each of the women to share their favorite woman of the Bible.
 At the top of the list was Ruth.
 Hers is a story that inspires women of all ages.
 But who was Ruth?
 What is it about her that distinguishes her and endears her to everyone.